Energy Farm LLC · Imperial Valley, California

 Agrivoltaic Solar

-Solar arrays elevated to allow continued farming beneath and between the panels.
-The working citrus operation, lemons and Minneola tangelos, continues in full production throughout the life of the project.
-Agrivoltaic design preserves the agricultural value of the land while generating utility-scale clean power.
-Energy Farm is targeting a site among fewer than 35 commercial-scale agrivoltaic projects in the United States to involve active crop production.
+Utility-scale solar arrays elevated to allow continued farming beneath and between the panels.
+The working agricultural operation continues in full production throughout the life of the project.
+Agrivoltaic design preserves the agricultural value of the land while generating clean power at scale.

 Green Hydrogen Production

 A modular PEM electrolyzer facility powered entirely by on-site solar generation.
 No grid draw.
 No fossil fuel input.
-The hydrogen is produced using reclaimed water as feedstock, creating a circular resource pathway that reduces pressure on regional freshwater supplies.
-Production is intended to serve industrial offtake markets in Southern California, supporting the state's heavy transportation and industrial decarbonization goals.
+Hydrogen is produced using reclaimed water as feedstock, creating a circular resource pathway that reduces pressure on regional freshwater supplies.
+Production is designed to serve industrial offtake markets in Southern California.

 0 net